The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: March 31 Late Spring Date: May 28 Most Frequently Seen: April 27 - May 12
+Early Spring Date: March 31 Late Spring Date: May 28 Best Dates to See in Spring: April 26 - May 15

-Black-and-white Warblers are one of the most common warblers at Monticello Park in the spring.
+Spring: Black-and-white Warblers are one of the most common warblers at Monticello Park.
 They start to arrive in mid-April and are seen in good numbers during the last week of April through the middle of May.
 Their breeding range includes much of the eastern half of the United States, and they prefer deciduous woods near water.
 They nest in the Washington metro area, but not at Monticello.